NIS consist of two components:

-For Australian resident holders the distributions received will form part of your Australian taxable income.
-Franking credits are not attached to the distributions made.
+For Australian resident holders, the distributions received will form part of your Australian taxable income.
+Franking credits can’t be attached to the NIS distributions made.
+For tax return purposes the NIS distributions should therefore be disclosed as unfranked dividends.

-For non-resident holders, generally the distributions received will not be subject to Australian tax.
-No Australian withholding tax will be deducted from your distributions due to a specific withholding tax exemption applicable to the National Income Securities.
+For non-resident holders, the NIS distributions received generally won’t be subject to Australian tax.
+No Australian withholding tax will be deducted from your NIS distributions due to a specific withholding tax exemption applicable to certain non-share dividends.